Exploring PurpleAir and AQS Measurements

 fig.show()

-If the instruments are in perfect agreement, we would see a spike at 0.
-If the instruments are in agreement and there is measurement error with no bias, we expect to see a distribution centered at 0.
-Instead, we see that 90% of the time, the PurpleAir measurement is larger than the AQS 24-hour average, and about 25% of the time it is more than 10 µg/m3 higher, which is a lot given the AQS averages tend to be between 5 and 10 µg/m3.
+If the instruments are in perfect agreement, we will see a spike at 0.
+If the instruments are in agreement and there is a measurement error with no bias, we expect to see a distribution centered at 0.
+Instead, we see that 90% of the time, the PurpleAir measurement is larger than the AQS 24-hour average, and about 25% of the time it is more than 10 µg/m3 higher, which is a lot given the AQS averages tend to be between 5 µg/m3 and 10 µg/m3.

 A scatter plot can give us additional insight into the relationship between the measurements from these two instruments.
-Since we are interested in finding a general relationship, regardless of time and location, we include all of our average readings in the plot.
+Since we are interested in finding a general relationship, regardless of time and location, we include all of our average readings in the plot:

-px.scatter(full_df, x='pm25aqs', y='pm25pa', width=350, height=250)
+px.scatter(full_df, x='pm25aqs', y='pm25pa', width=350, height=250,

-While the relationship looks linear, all but a handful of readings are in the bottom left corner of the plot.
+While the relationship looks linear, all but a handful of readings are in the bottom-left corner of the plot.
 Let’s remake the scatter plot and zoom in on the bulk of the data to get a better look.
-We also add a smooth curve to the plot to help us see the relationship better.
+We also add a smooth curve to the plot to help us see the relationship better:

 full_df = full_df.loc[(full_df['pm25aqs'] < 50)]